 A carer can be any age.
 Young people up to the age of 18-25 who care for another person are referred to as young carers.
-24% of carers in Richmond are under the age of 18^[5].
+BBC research in 2010 found that there are approximately 700,000 children and young people in the UK caring for someone at home [5].
 Many carers feel a need to put on a brave face, feeling their own difficulties are far outweighed by those of the person they care for.
 This can lead to carers often neglecting their own needs and emotional well-being.
-It is very common and normal for carers to feel angry, guilty, isolated, stressed, or low.
+It is very common and normal for carers to feel angry, guilty, isolated, stressed, or low...